jdhao/blog_source/inverse_search_setup_neovim_vimtex.md

 Double click somewhere in the PDF file, your cursor in nvim/nvim-qt should go to the corresponding line in the file buffer.

-I have also posted this setup on VimteX repo, check [this issue](https://github.com/lervag/vimtex/issues/1964).
+I have also posted this setup on VimTeX repo, check [this issue](https://github.com/lervag/vimtex/issues/1964).

 # Conclusion